onflow/flow/flips/20211007-transaction-fees.md

 ### Failing transactions

-There are a few reasons why a transaction fails, which can be split into four categories, according to who finally gets charged for the transaction fees and how much do they get charged.
+There are a few reasons why a transaction fails, which can be split into four categories, according to who finally gets charged for the transaction fees and how much they get charged.

 1. Transaction failed because the payers signature was incorrect, or the payer does not have enough funds to cover maximum transaction costs (transaction costs with the execution effort set to the execution effort limit).

+    This transaction should have been rejected at the access node level.
+However since it was not and there is no way to charge the payer, the access node account is charged with the transaction fees.
+The transaction fees are computed with the execution effort set to 0.

 2. Transaction failed before the transaction script execution started (some non-payer signature was incorrect, or the sequence number was incorrect)

+    In this scenario the payer is charged for the transaction fees with the execution effort set to 0.

 3. Transaction failed during transaction script parsing or during script execution, during fee deduction or during the storage used check.

+    In this case, the fees are charged normally with the execution effort set to the actual usage before the error was produced.

 4. Transaction failed because the execution effort limit was reached.

-In scenario 1. the transaction should have been rejected at the access node level.
-However since it was not and there is no way to charge the payer, the access node account is charged with the transaction fees.
-The transaction fees are computed with the execution effort set to 0.

-In the second scenario the payer is charged for the transaction fees with the execution effort set to 0.

-In the third case, the fees are charged normally with the execution effort set to the actual usage before the error was produced.

-Finally in the last case the payer is charged with the transaction fees where the execution effort is set to the execution effort limit.
+    For these transactions the payer is charged with the transaction fees where the execution effort is set to the execution effort limit.

 ### Parameter calibration

 When turning on variable transaction fees the goal is to have a smooth transition to the new system.
-To help facilitate that the cost of transaction fees should be set so that ~95% of transactions should actually pay less transaction fees with variable transaction fees turned on.

-To achieve this the 2 different parts of variable transaction fees need to be calibrated accordingly.
+To help facilitate this, the cost of transaction fees should be set so that ~95% of transactions should actually pay less transaction fees with variable transaction fees turned on.
+The two different parts of variable transaction fees need to be calibrated accordingly.

 #### Inclusion fees